Sonoma County, California: Film

 Due to the varied scenery in Sonoma County and proximity to the city of San Francisco, a large number of movies have been filmed using venues within the county.
 Some of the earliest U.S. filmmaking occurred in Sonoma County, including Salomy Jane (1914) and one of Broncho Billy Anderson's 1915 Westerns.

 Other films include the 1947 film The Farmer's Daughter (starring Joseph Cotten and Loretta Young) as well as two Alfred Hitchcock films, Shadow of a Doubt of 1943, filmed and set in Santa Rosa, and The Birds of 1963, filmed largely in Bodega Bay and Bodega.
 American Graffiti was filmed largely in Petaluma.

 Other films produced partially in Sonoma County include:

 Other

 Bliss, the default computer wallpaper of Microsoft's Windows XP operating system, is a photograph of a green hill and blue sky with clouds in Sonoma County.
-Taken in 1996 by Charles O'Rear, it is the most viewed photo in the world.
+Taken in 1996 by Charles O'Rear, it is the most viewed photo in the world. macOS Sonoma was named after Sonoma County.